Abstract

 Ligand Regulation of InsP3R Channel Activity Is Mainly Mediated through Mode Switching

 A surprising result of our modal analysis is that ligand regulation of InsP3R channel activity (P o), a critical aspect of regulation of InsP3-mediated intracellular Ca2+ signaling, is mediated mainly by ligand regulation of the relative prevalence of the H mode vs. the L mode (Fig. 3 C).
 Within the range of [Ca2+]i and [InsP3] examined, all the kinetics of the I mode (relative prevalence π I, relative frequency f I, and mean dwell time 〈τ I〉) exhibit little [Ca2+]i or [InsP3] dependencies (Fig. 3, C, D, and J).
-Mode switching is not the only mechanism for ligand regulation of InsP3R channel kinetics, because detailed gating kinetics of the channel in individual modes and ) are also significantly regulated by [InsP3] and [Ca2+]i.
+Mode switching is not the only mechanism for ligand regulation of InsP3R channel kinetics, because detailed gating kinetics of the channel in individual modes Inline graphic and Inline graphic) are also significantly regulated by [InsP3] and [Ca2+]i.
 We suggest that mode switching is nevertheless the most relevant mechanism of ligand regulation of InsP3R-mediated Ca2+ release.
 InsP3R channels are spatially localized in the ER in clusters (Mak and Foskett, 1994; Ionescu et al., 2006) with more than one active channel involved in the generation of various Ca2+ signaling events ranging from blips and puffs to propagating saltatory waves (Yao et al., 1995; Foskett et al., 2007).
 Because the opening and closing kinetics of individual channels are averaged out over the multiple active channels involved, it is the P o of the active InsP3R channels that directly govern the amount of Ca2+ released and therefore the characteristics of the Ca2+ signal generated.
 Thus, ligand-dependent mode switching, which directly impinges on the channel P o, is the major mechanism for ligand regulation of InsP3-mediated Ca2+ signals.
 Deeper understanding of the kinetic mechanisms responsible for modal gating behaviors of the channel will therefore provide further insights into ligand regulation of InsP3R-mediated Ca2+ signaling.

 Physiological Significance of InsP3R Modal Gating

-Modal gating kinetics have been observed in many different ion channels, including Cl− channels (Blatz and Magleby, 1986; Catacuzzeno et al., 1999), “maxi” BK (Magleby and Pallotta, 1983a,b; McManus and Magleby, 1988; Rothberg et al., 1996), G protein–activated (Yakubovich et al., 2000) channels, NMDA (Popescu and Auerbach, 2003; Popescu et al., 2004) and nicotinic (Auerbach and Lingle, 1986; Naranjo and Brehm, 1993) receptors, N- (Delcour and Tsien, 1993; Delcour et al., 1993), P/Q- (Luvisetto et al., 2004), and L-type (Imredy and Yue, 1994) Ca2+ channels, to name a few.
+Modal gating kinetics have been observed in many different ion channels, including Cl channels (Blatz and Magleby, 1986; Catacuzzeno et al., 1999), “maxi” BK (Magleby and Pallotta, 1983a,b; McManus and Magleby, 1988; Rothberg et al., 1996), G protein–activated (Yakubovich et al., 2000) channels, NMDA (Popescu and Auerbach, 2003; Popescu et al., 2004) and nicotinic (Auerbach and Lingle, 1986; Naranjo and Brehm, 1993) receptors, N- (Delcour and Tsien, 1993; Delcour et al., 1993), P/Q- (Luvisetto et al., 2004), and L-type (Imredy and Yue, 1994) Ca2+ channels, to name a few.
 Although different channel gating modes have been associated with distinct long-term channel kinetic features, including inactivation (Imredy and Yue, 1994), desensitization (Naranjo and Brehm, 1993), ligand inhibition (Delcour and Tsien, 1993), and quantitative features of subunit modulation (Luvisetto et al., 2004), the physiological significance of modal gating is in most cases not clear.
 Modal gating has also been observed in ryanodine receptors (RyRs), the other major intracellular Ca2+ release channel with sequence homologies with InsP3R, where it has been proposed to contribute to “adaptation” behavior of RyR in response to [Ca2+]i jumps (Zahradnikova and Zahradnik, 1996; Zahradnikova et al., 1999; Fill et al., 2000; Rosales et al., 2004).
 However, the physiological significance of “adaptation” is also not clear, and the InsP3R does not display similar “adaptation” behaviors in response to rapid changes in InsP3 or Ca2+ concentrations (Mak et al., 2007).
 The results here, by demonstrating that important ligand regulation of InsP3R channel activity impinges primarily on modal gating, provide a clear demonstration of the physiological relevance of channel modal gating.

 The modal gating analysis presented here was performed on single-channel current traces from insect Sf9 InsP3R mainly because these channels remain active for long extensive periods during nuclear patch clamp experiments (mean channel activity duration ∼120 s; Ionescu et al., 2006).
 In retrospect, it appears that modal gating behavior was previously observed in nuclear patch-clamp records of diverse endogenous or recombinant channels from different InsP3R isoforms (type 1 and 3) and splice variants (SII+/−) of different species (Xenopus laevis frogs and rat).
 Bursts of high channel activities (H mode) separated by long quiescent periods (L mode) were observed in endogenous Xenopus type 1 InsP3R channels (Mak and Foskett, 1997; Mak et al., 1998).
 Single-channel current records of recombinant rat type 3 InsP3R expressed in Xenopus oocytes presented by Mak et al. (2000, 2001) are reminiscent of the Sf9 InsP3R channel current records exhibiting modal gating behaviors presented here (Fig. 2).
 Current records of recombinant rat type 1 InsP3R channels expressed in mammalian COS-7 cells presented by Boehning et al. (2001) clearly exhibited the three gating modes.
 Furthermore, biphasic regulation of the relative prevalence of the H mode by Ca2+ paralleling the biphasic Ca2+ regulation of InsP3R channel activity that is reported here was also clearly observable in the current records obtained in various [Ca2+]i for different InsP3R isoform channels from different species (Mak et al., 1998, 2001; Boehning et al., 2001).
 Thus, although a comprehensive study of modal gating behavior (like the one performed here for the Sf9 InsP3R channels) was not feasible for the other InsP3R channels because of their short channel activity durations due to channel rundown or inactivation (Mak and Foskett, 1997; Mak et al., 2000; Boehning et al., 2001), modal gating appears to have been widely observed in many different types of InsP3R and probably plays a major role in ligand regulation of many if not all InsP3R channels.